The stories we tell

 At an installation service of a new pastor decades ago at St James Lutheran Church in Renfrew, I heard the then assistant to the bishop, the Rev. Guenter Dahle, preach a dandy sermon.
 He made it clear that everyone shared responsibility for the ministry of the congregation.

-It wasn’t the ministry of the pastor they were supporting.
-It was the ministry of the church.
-Let me repeat: This call process is not about just pastors.
+It wasn’t the ministry of the pastor they were called to support.
+It was the ministry they shared with the pastor.
+This call process is not about just pastors.
 Essentially, this is about identifying and celebrating the mission of the whole congregation.

 Yes, we are on a journey, a pilgrimage that never ends.
 An experience that takes us only one proverbial step at a time.
 Of whose endings we don’t yet see, but just enough to be confident of the next step.